yugabyte/yugabyte-db/docs/content/latest/drivers-orms/go/pq.md

 </ul>

-The [PQ driver](https://github.com/lib/pq/) is a popular driver for PostgreSQL which can used for connecting to YugabyteDB YSQL as well.
+The [PQ driver](https://github.com/lib/pq/) is a popular driver for PostgreSQL which can used for connecting to YugabyteDB YSQL as well.<br/>
 This driver allows Go programmers to connect to YugabyteDB database to execute DMLs and DDLs using the standard `database/sql` package.

 ## Quick Start

-Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps on the [Build an application](/latest/quick-start/build-apps/go/ysql-pq) page under the Quick start section.
+Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](/latest/quick-start/build-apps/go/ysql-pq) page under the Quick start section.

+Let us break down the quick start example and understand how to perform the common tasks required for Go App development using the PQ driver.

-## Import the Driver Package
+## Step 1: Import the Driver Package

 You can import the PQ driver package by adding the following import statement in your Go code.